mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ### *Spark Core:*

-This is the foundation of Spark, it composed of RDD, Transformations and Actions.
+This is the foundation of Spark, it is composed of RDD, Transformations and Actions.
 There are three Spark APIs

 - **RDDs** This is the main building block of Spark.
 All higher level APIs decompose to RDDs.
 In a majority of this blog, I have used the example of using the RDD API
 - *Isssues*